DeepBlueRobotics/training/docs/section-8/intro.md

 - Building and Deploying the robot code *without* WPILib or any other software.
 - Previewing this website as you edit it
 - (ugly) Github!
-- Browse files (including on the Roborio)
+- Browse files (including on the Roborio and systemcore)
 - Installing anything you could think of
 - *Un*installing your operating system and everything else